Confederate Heartland Offensive: Military situation

-Western campaigns by Union forces earlier in 1862 had reaped much progress.
+Western campaigns by Union forces earlier in 1862 had reaped much progress largely driving Confederates from Kentucky and large parts of Tennessee.
 The Tennessee and Cumberland Rivers had been opened to the U.S. Navy after successes at the battles of Fort Henry and Fort Donelson.
 The railroad hub at Corinth had been evacuated by the Confederates, causing most of West Tennessee to fall into Union control.
 New Orleans, the Confederacy's largest city at that time, had been captured by Admiral David Farragut.
 The city of Vicksburg, Mississippi, was now an important strategic aim for the Union commanders, as the western Confederates were "narrowed down all to the single line of [rail]road running east from Vicksburg."
 Consequentially, protecting the Confederate stronghold on the Mississippi River became a top priority for the Confederacy.
-Confederate General Braxton Bragg decided to divert Union attention away from Vicksburg and from Chattanooga, Tennessee, which was being threatened by a large Union force under Don Carlos Buell, by invading the border state of Kentucky.
-Kentucky, the most southern of the border states, produced cotton (in west Kentucky) and tobacco, and was the primary supplier of hemp for rope used in the cotton industry.
-The state was also a major slave trade center.
+Confederate General Braxton Bragg decided to divert Union attention away from Vicksburg and from Chattanooga, Tennessee, which was being threatened by a large Union force under Don Carlos Buell, by invading the border state of Kentucky in the Upper South.
+Kentucky, the most southern of the southern border states, produced cotton (in west Kentucky) and tobacco on large scale plantations similar to Virginia and North Carolina in the central and western portions of the state with slave labor, and was the primary supplier of hemp for rope used in the cotton industry.
+The state was also a major slave trade center especially out of Louisville.